Graph-aware Modeling of Brain Connectivity Networks: Discussion

 Previously proposed methods for comparing brain networks tend to perform standard two-sample inference on either global graph summaries or vectorized edge weights.
 While the global graph summaries do account for network structure, they tend to collapse a lot of information, and generally do not do as well in classification tasks \citep{Jesus2017}.
 Vectorized edge weights, on the other hand, preserve all the information, but do not take advantage of the network structure.
-In comparison, our approach has two advantages: first, it performs much more accurate inference by accounting for edge dependence.
-Second, it allows for a much more interpretable model and in particular for hypothesis testing on specific systems in the brain, which none of the previous methods can easily do.
-System-level inference also greatly reduces the number of hypotheses to be tested compared to the massive-univariate approach (vectorized edge weights), which suggests our tests can retain more power since multiple testing corrections will be less severe.
+In contrast, our method allows inference both at the level of cell means (as depicted e.g., in Figure~\ref{fig:sigcell}) and at the level of individual edges (as depicted e.g., in Figure~\ref{fig:sigedge}), and it does so while accounting for edge dependence.
+Importantly, it provides an interpretable model and in particular hypothesis testing for specific systems in the brain, which none of the previous methods can easily do.
+System-level inference also greatly reduces the number of hypotheses to be tested compared to the massive-univariate approach (vectorized edge weights), which suggests our tests have more power after correcting for multiple testing.
+While some previous work \citep{xiaMultiscaleNetworkRegression2020} does directly consider system-level effects, it does not readily provide inference for these effects, and so results must generally be interpreted qualitatively.

-We believe developing graph-aware approaches that strike a balance between massive univariate but information preserving methods and global summaries is a fruitful direction for future work on multiple network analysis.
-Specifically for the problem studied in this paper, we need better methods for simultaneous community detection and inference, though the application to brain imaging does not need general community detection, only for refinement of previous biological knowledge.
-More generally, we are working on methods for network classification and clustering that work at the community level, or functional system level in neuroimaging applications.